Doug Wellsandt

-Douglas D. Wellsandt (born February 9, 1967) is an American former professional football tight end.
-He was selected by the Cincinnati Bengals in the eighth round of the 1990 NFL draft with the 204th overall pick.
+Douglas D. Wellsandt (born February 9, 1967) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Washington State Cougars and was selected by the Cincinnati Bengals in the eighth round of the 1990 NFL draft with the 204th overall pick.
 He played for the New York Jets in 1990.